docutils/docutils/prest/doc/src/reStructuredText.rst

 "-" characters.
 The equals sign ("=") is used for top and bottom table borders, and to separate optional header rows from the table body.
-The hyphen ("-") is used to indicate column spans in a single row by underlining the joined columns.
+The hyphen ("-") is used to indicate column spans in a single row by underlining the joined columns, and may optionally be used to explicitly and/or visually separate rows.

 A simple table begins with a top border of equals signs with one or more spaces at each column boundary (two or more spaces recommended).